xiantang/xiantang-blog/content/post/2025_recap/index.en.md

 ## 8. Identity: Not Achieved by Endurance, but by a Steady Journey

 **Obtaining Identity**
-The biggest milestone in my life this year was obtaining Singaporean identity.
+The biggest milestone in my life this year was obtaining Singapore PR.
 I am very grateful to have seized this opportunity amidst the global rightward shift, settling in a relatively stable and safe place.
 The change in mindset is very straightforward: I am no longer anxious about job hunting, nor do I worry about being sent back home if I lose my job.

 **Noise Reduction and Complexity**